 There are quite a few options when it comes to raised beds.
 I have used raised beds placed directly over existing soil as well as elevated wooden beds on my deck.
 The most important consideration is the type of material you choose to use.

 Untreated wood is usually the first choice.
-Woods like cedar do exceptionally well because they won’t degrade in wet conditions.
+Cedar wood can do exceptionally well because it won’t degrade in wet conditions.
 You can also use galvanized metal garden beds that have drainage holes in the bottom.

 You want to avoid materials that can leach toxins into your soil.
 Remember, your cucumbers will uptake whatever is in the soil and water of your bed.
 Avoid DIY solutions that call for using railroad ties, treated wood, pallets, concrete blocks, tires, or any kind of painted wood.
 I am all for recycling and upcycling, but in this case, it’s a bad idea.

 A good rule of thumb is to not make your raised bed wider than 4 feet.
 One of the benefits of raised beds is loose, well aerated soil.
 If you step in the bed to reach your cucumbers, you will compact the soil around your foot.
 You definitely don’t want this to happen.

 Most people can reach about 2’ from either side of a raised bed, which is why we encourage a 4’ maximum width.
 If you are placing your bed near a fence, make your bed 2-3’ for the same reason.

 Most raised beds provide you with enough room for a soil depth of 12 inches.
 Cucumbers will do fine in this soil depth, but they really thrive with 18 inches of room to grow.
 If you can make your raised bed a little deeper, your cucumbers will thank you for it!

 Your first choice when it comes to cucumbers this year is what to plant.
 Do you want to focus on slicing cucumbers that are amazing in salads and sandwiches?
 Or do you prefer making pickles?
 How about both?